acompsec1/CSCI-2210-Java-Warehouse-Managment-System/README.md

 The final project report is accessible through the  [The Knicks Java Final Project Report](The_Knicks_Java_Final_Project_Report.pdf) file.

-The final project presentation is accessible through the [The Knicks Java Final Project Presentation](The Knicks Java Final Project Presentation.pptx) file.
+The final project presentation is accessible through the The Knicks Java Final Project Presentation.pptx file.

 ## Needed Modules/Libraries